Interested in Mackintosh? Become a member of the CRM Society today!

 The CRM Society

 The Charles Rennie Mackintosh Society is an independent, non-profit making charity, established in 1973 to promote and encourage awareness of the Scottish architect and designer, Charles Rennie Mackintosh.
-The Society has around 1000 members across the world with active affiliate groups arranging local events in, London and the SE, and Japan, and an associate group in Port Vendres.
+The Society has over 700 members across the world with active affiliate groups arranging local events in, London and the SE, and Japan, and an associate group in Port Vendres.
 Become a member today!

 Find out about the life and work of Charles Rennie Mackintosh and his contemporaries.
 Discover 'The Four' and find resources useful for Mackintosh researchers.